aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 1. Draw graphics or perform other operations as per requirement.
 1. Call PsdImage.save method to commit all changes.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-CreatIndexedPSDFiles-CreatIndexedPSDFiles.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-CreatIndexedPSDFiles-CreatIndexedPSDFiles.java" >}}
 ## **Exporting PSD Layer to Raster Image**
 Aspose.Imaging allows you to export layers in a PSD file into raster images.
 Please use the com.aspose.imaging.fileformats.psd.layers.Layer.save method to export the layer to image.